christian-byrne/clementine/README.md

 previous commit log:

+- natural sorting filenames util
+- get dir images API endpoint
+- photo grid considers dir contents size

 --------------

 ### TODO

+- [ ] Responsive photo grid doesn't go to configurations that wouldnt be possible with the size of the passed photo data argument
-- [ ] Overlaid caption title on scroller view should be flush with bottom in 3-row grid view
+- [x] Overlaid caption title on scroller view should be flush with bottom in 3-row grid view
 - [ ] On mobile scroller view
   - [ ] keydown/keyup events need to be replaced with touch events
 - [ ] User profile content title -> clickable "view more" -> scroller view but filtered to only include items from that user